RetroPie/RetroPie-Docs/docs/Limelight.md

 # Quickguide for configuring limelight with Retropie and Emulation Station

+## Note: Limelight no longer works for newer Geforce Experience versions, see: https://github.com/irtimmer/moonlight-embedded/issues/169.
+Limelight has been supplanted by [Moonlight](https://github.com/moonlight-stream), for which there is no current, official support.

 This guide will enable your Raspberry PI to work with NVIDIA Gamestream to stream Steam games to your Raspberry pi.
 To use this Guide you must have a Gamestream ready PC with a Gamestream enabled NVIDIA GPU.
 Geforce experience app should be version 2.2.2 or newer!

 With this guide you get limelight integrated to Emulation station for quick access and the games will run 1080p / 30FPS with basically zero input lag (tested with a wired connection and Raspberry pi 2)